ComsIndeed/json_stream_parser_dart/journal.md

     - Found an issue that if booleans went first in a map it would break
       - Fixed that issue
       - Got null values working, used AI since logic is similar to booleans
+      - Got numbers working too, and used AI since logic is similar to strings

 ## Architecture